-Many developers seem to be under the impression that white-washing a property is enough to increase sales, but often this creates a stark, uninspired space which clients struggle to imagine as their home.
+Many developers seem to be under the impression that white-washing a property is enough to increase sales, but often this creates a stark, uninspired space that clients struggle to imagine as their home.
 There are five key elements to the success of a buyer’s experiences and as such; I believe that the interior design and the staging of a development should give a glimpse into the potential possibilities of a property.
-Enhancing its unique history and playing with ideas that many clients would fail to conjure from a space neglected from a designer’s touch, and thus maximise sale-ability and profit.
+Enhancing its unique history and playing with ideas that many clients would fail to conjure from a space neglected by a designer’s touch, and thus maximise sale-ability and profit.

 The five key elements to the success of a buyer’s experiences:

 The project site is a mixture of three two-bedroom apartments and a one-bedroom penthouse; located in Hove, East Sussex.
 The inspiration for this design is derived from a photograph, taken in 1930 of Horses and riders leaving the Victorian Stables in Wilbury Grove (picture source: The Regency Society).
-From this, I uncovered that in the Victorian era, the property and the whole of Wilbury Grove was used as stables for the surrounding fashionable houses in the area.
+From this, I uncovered that in the Victorian era, the property and the whole of Wilbury Grove were used as stables for the surrounding fashionable houses in the area.
 A house history was then commissioned from; Sara Van Loock to create the narration for the project. email@example.com

 The domestic horse is a clear symbol of wealth and industry, so I proposed that instead of referring to ‘Number 24, Wilbury Grove’ that the name should be changed to ‘The Stables, Wilbury Grove’.
-Not only emphasising the intriguing history of the property, but also reflecting the demographic that I believe this property will attract.
-This is because, like the old stables, transport is a key selling point of this property, nearby the trendy cities of London and Brighton.
+Not only emphasising the intriguing history of the property but also reflecting the demographic that I believe this property will attract.
+This is because, as the old stables, transport is a key selling point of this property, nearby the trendy cities of London and Brighton.

-The entrance to the flats has a 7ft. ledge and brace door, this was mimicked in the ground floor flat using a floor to ceiling sliding barn door to the kitchen / living area, linking the interior to the old stable door entrance.
+The entrance to the flats has a 7ft. ledge and brace door, this was mimicked in the ground floor flat using a floor-to-ceiling sliding barn door to the kitchen/living area, linking the interior to the old stable door entrance.

 The kitchen is midnight blue, with a polar white stone worktop, teamed with pale-oak wood floors.